conholdate/products.conholdate.com/content/english/total/net/conversion/mhtml-to-csv.md

           Convert popular document file formats on different operating systems such as Windows, Linux or macOS while using platforms such as Windows Azure, Mono and Xamarin.

-      gisthash: "a15affe15284876ce010a315a09da1f0"
+      gisthash: "4f311c07ae9ee691b8afb7960aa6c806"
-      gistfile: "convert-word-to-pdf-and-add-text-watermark-to-converted-pdf.cs"
+      gistfile: "html-to-pdf-conversion.cs"

-    - title_left: "Convert Password Protected Word to PDF"
+    - title_left: "Convert JSON File to Excel in C# .NET"
       content_left: |
-          Password protected document conversion is made easier in .NET.
-Just add a few lines of C# code to precisely convert a password protected Word document to PDF file without using any external software.
+          Converting a JSON file to Excel in .NET is now easier with Conholdate.Total for .NET APIs.
+Use JSON file as a data source and precisely convert it to an Excel spreadsheet file format by adding a few lines of C #code without using any external software.

-          -   Define Func **LoadOptions** and set password from document specific load options
-          -   Create **Converter** object to convert Word document
+          -   Create **Converter** object to convert JSON file
-          -   Instantiate **PdfConvertOptions** class
+          -   Instantiate **SpreadsheetConvertOptions** class
-          -   Call **Convert** method of **Converter** class instance for conversion to PDF
+          -   Call **Convert** method of **Converter** class instance for conversion to XLSX

       title_right: "Load & Convert Remotely Located Documents"
       content_right: |